nixworks/public/news/2012/02/13/README.md

 ##### Azerbaijan
 ### [Azerbaijan rejects a claim by Iran that it has been helping Israeli spies in the killing of an Iranian nuclear scientist. ](/news/2012/02/13/azerbaijan-rejects-a-claim-by-iran-that-it-has-been-helping-israeli-spies-in-the-killing-of-an-iranian-nuclear-scientist.md)
-_Context: Israel, Iran, Azerbaijan_
+_Context: Israel, Azerbaijan, Iran_

 ##### Prime Minister
 ### [The Prime Minister of Pakistan Yousuf Raza Gilani appears before the Supreme Court of Pakistan to face contempt of court charges. ](/news/2012/02/13/the-prime-minister-of-pakistan-yousuf-raza-gilani-appears-before-the-supreme-court-of-pakistan-to-face-contempt-of-court-charges.md)
-_Context: Yousuf Raza Gilani, Supreme Court, Prime Minister, contempt of court_
+_Context: contempt of court, Yousuf Raza Gilani, Prime Minister, Supreme Court_

 ##### Abu Qatada
 ### [Abu Qatada, accused of being one of the United Kingdom's most dangerous preachers of Islamic extremism, is released from prison following a ruling from the European Court of Human Rights last week. ](/news/2012/02/13/abu-qatada-accused-of-being-one-of-the-united-kingdom-s-most-dangerous-preachers-of-islamic-extremism-is-released-from-prison-following-a.md)
-_Context: United Kingdom, Abu Qatada, European Court of Human Rights, Islamic extremist group_
+_Context: Abu Qatada, Islamic extremist group, United Kingdom, European Court of Human Rights_

 ##### Turkmenistan
 ### [The president of Turkmenistan, Gurbanguli Berdymukhamedov, wins a new five-year term with 97% of the vote, according to election officials. ](/news/2012/02/13/the-president-of-turkmenistan-gurbanguli-berdymukhamedov-wins-a-new-five-year-term-with-97-of-the-vote-according-to-election-officials.md)